-All students enrolled for courses or in miscellaneous subjects, except those exempt from fees under provisions of section 17. below, are issued with a University of New South Wales and University Union membership card.
+All students enrolled in degree or diploma courses or as miscellaneous students, except those exempt from fees under provisions of section 17. below, are issued with a University of New South Wales and University Union Membership Card.
 This card must be carried during attendance at the University and shown on official request.